Lanterman–Petris–Short Act

 The Act in effect ended all hospital commitments by the judiciary system, except in the case of criminal sentencing, e.g., convicted sexual offenders, and those who were "gravely disabled", defined as unable to obtain food, clothing, or housing.
 It did not, however, impede the right of voluntary commitments.
-It expanded the evaluative power of psychiatrists and created provisions and criteria for holds.
+It expanded the evaluative reach of psychiatrists and created provisions and criteria for holds.

 Prior to 1987 it was assumed that the Act allowed involuntary treatment for those who were detained under an initial three-day hold (for evaluation and treatment) and a subsequent fourteen-day hospitalization (for those people declared after the three-day hold to be dangerous to themselves or others or gravely disabled).
 However, in the 1987 case of Riese v.
 St. Mary’s Hospital and Medical Center, the California Court of Appeal declared that these people had the right to exercise informed consent regarding the use of antipsychotic drugs, except in an emergency, and if they rejected medication "a judicial determination of their incapacity to make treatment decisions" was required before they could be involuntarily treated.
 This case was a class action suit brought in the name of person Eleanor Riese by the California ACLU.
 Eleanor Riese's story is depicted in the movie 55 Steps.